fernandormoraes/the-bob-project/bob-ms/README.md

 *courses-mobile-rsbf.* This folder contains the code responsible for RSBF service for the Home Page Mobile application.

-*.docker/postgres.* This folder contains PostgreSQL database configuration.
+*.docker/postgres.* This folder contains the PostgreSQL database configuration.

 Below we present installation instructions (they are the same presented in the main README of repository).